LUCAS ⇌ SCHOOL

 LUCAS separation

 Curtain up for the »Film Patrons«!
-The »Film Patron« classes organize the screening of a competition film at the festival in their own individual way.
-Preparation begins at school a few weeks prior.
-After viewing, discussing and analysing film under professional guidance, the heart of the project begins with a creative preparation in small groups.
-Whether its specially designed posters, re-enacted scenes, further developed dialogues or character portraits: students have a great deal of freedom in their project work and can contribute their own talents and preferences.
-This results in individual presentations that offer the film guests and the festival audience added value to the film screening and enrich the patron class with a film-cultural experience.
+The »Film Patrons« classes organize the screening of a competition film at the festival in their own individual way.
+Preparation begins at school a few weeks beforehand.
+After viewing, discussion and film analysis under professional guidance, the heart of the project begins with creative preparation in small groups.
+Whether specially designed posters, re-enacted scenes, further developed dialog or character portraits: students have a great deal of freedom in their project work and can contribute their own talents and preferences.
+This results in individual presentations that offer film guests and the festival audience real added value to their enjoyment of the film and enrich the mentor class with a film culture experience.

-In consultation with teachers, the LUCAS team selects a suitable film for the patronship at the end of the summer vacation.
-In addition to the age group, thematic and aesthetic references, current learning objectives are taken into account in the choice of the film.
-At the three subsequent workshop dates in school, the presentation is created, which accompanies the film screening at the festival.
+In consultation with teachers, the LUCAS team selects a suitable film for the sponsorship at the end of the summer vacation.
+In addition to the age group, thematic and aesthetic references as well as current learning objectives are taken into account in the choice of film.
+At the following 4–5 workshop dates at the school, the presentation is created, which accompanies the cinema screening during the festival week at the end of the project.

-The »Film Patrons’« online presentation of MISSION ULJA FUNK serves as an example.
+The online presentation of the »Film Patrons« for MISSION ULJA FUNK serves as an example.

 LUCAS separation